TalSk/talsk.github.io/_posts/2023-07-16-Savefile-Manipulating-in-Windward.markdown

   }
 ```

-As you can see, this function takes the `Resources` node and assigns it as a child using the `name` parameter with the new value determined by `val`.
+As you can see, this function takes the `Resources` node and assigns it the child matching the `name` parameter with the new value determined by `val`.
 But here's the twist: instead of using the primitive `int` type of `val` as we expected, it used `ObsInt`.

 Jumping over to the `ObsInt` class, we immediately unveiled the secret - it employs two functions named `Obfuscate` and `Restore` to transform ordinary integers into the `ObsInt` type: